tmtsoftware/esw-ts/docs/src/main/UIOverview.md

 TMT Observatory will use many web applications to observe and manage the observatory instruments and telescope systems.
 User interfaces can be grouped into two categories: observing user interfaces and engineering user interfaces.
-High-level Control and Monitoring (HCMS) is the ESW subsystem that provides the observing user interfaces to be used by staff and visitors to control the telescope and other systems, monitor their status and behavior, and to perform observations that generate science data.
+High-level Control and Monitoring (HCMS) is the ESW subsystem that provides the observing user interfaces to be used by the staff and visitors to control the telescope and other systems, monitor their status and behavior, and to perform observations that generate science data.
 Engineering user interfaces are the responsibility of the subsystem teams, but these user interfaces also use the technology choices and support provided by ESW.